 By Tim Lambert

-In Tudor times an Abraham man was one who begged alms by pretending to be mad.
+In Tudor times an Abraham man begged alms by pretending to be mad.
 The name comes from Abraham Ward in Bedlam.

 ACT OF ATTAINDER

 From the 15th century to the 18th century parliament could pass an act of attainder declaring a person guilty of treason even if they had not had a trial.

 The allure was the walkway behind the battlements of a castle.

 This was a gold coin worth one-third of a pound.
 It was made from the late 15th century to the early 17th century.
 It got its name because it depicted the Archangel Michael.

 This was a king of national diary.
 King Alfred the Great started it in the 9th century but it includes national events from the 5th century to the 12th century.